 The new law imposes a duty on non-exempt property owners to provide for source-separated recycling within the requirements of the law.
 This law mostly deals with commercial, condominium properties, and certain multi-unit residential properties and brings them into line with the blue cart recycling program.
-In the realm of residential landlord tenant work, it applies to residential buildings of four or more units.
+In the realm of residential landlord tenant work, the recycling requirement applies to residential buildings of four or more units.

 A violation of the obligation to contract with a private recycling company will result first in a 30 day notice followed by penalties of not less than $500 and not more than $1000 for the first violation.
 The penalties get more severe for second and third violations.
 Each day that a violation continues constitutes a separate and distinct offense.
 Obviously, the penalties for non-compliance can skyrocket.

 Recycling containers must be provided by the property owner.
 The containers must be (1) clearly identified as being recycling containers; (2) display a written or pictorial list of recyclable materials that can be deposited in the container; (3) be emptied on a regular basis; and (4) be maintained free from odor.